SoftUni-Internal/interactive-content/EN/12-Exam/02-Problem.md

 Enter course **title**, **description**, **image URL** and duration.

-After the course is created successfully, you should **redirect to Home page.**
+After the course is created successfully, you should **redirect to the Home page.**

 [image assetsSrc="JS-BackEnd-Exam-7.png" /]